-I am based in Australia.
-I have lived in 4 different states/territories, and worked in all states and most regions as a guide, except for the extreme south-west.
+When I was based in Australia, I lived in 4 different states/territories, and worked in all states.

 Geographically, Australia distinguishes itself by its extreme flatness.
 It is in fact the flattest of all continents.
 The biggest range (or a series of ranges) is the 'Great Dividing Range', which separates the wetter eastern coastal slice from the drier western majority of the continent.
 But these 'ranges' are small by international standards.